Wqsknijper/Wqsknijper/README.md

 # Wqsknijper
-I am Wqsknijper, feel free to call me Sammie.
-(Yet still not my irl name)
+I am Wqsknijper.
+If that is too hard, feel free to call me Sam or Sammie.
+It's whatever you prefer.

 ## Currently working on
 There's only one project I am **currently** working on.